NotsoanoNimus/client-monitor/README.md

 - ~~If filters are engaged and _NOTHING_ is in the report except a few blank sections (because things were filtered out), appropriately send the "No Changes" email to indicate that no **tracked changes** were discovered.~~
 - ~~Make compared & selected fields from each category (StoreApps, Services, etc) dynamic using a single tweak.
 Basically allow a single tweak to define which fields are discovered and compared among the categories.~~
 - ~~Add some form of SMTP relay using authentication, perhaps with `Get-Credential`.
 Haven't looked into this too much yet.~~
+- _(?)_ Add a way to dynamically change the indexing format used for keying certain values.